 An aspiring model’s story is going viral after she posted graphic images of injuries she sustained when her boyfriend abused her.
-The young girl, who goes by Gabriella, or @bambiiiii_ on social media, is sharing her story of domestic violence to spread awareness.
+The young girl, Mori Gabriella Montgomery, who goes by @bambiiiii_ on social media, is sharing her story of domestic violence to spread awareness.
 The gruesome photos show her eye stitched shut and swollen, a bloody face, and scars on her chest and arm.

 "The skin on my shoulder has been completely skinned.
 And I have bruising on my rib cage, neck, and my muscles.
 I was kicked out of a moving vehicle, then beaten and dragged, as I blacked out and was left lying there in my own pool of blood.
 Doctors said I could have died if not made it when I did [sic].

 "I am so blessed and beyond lucky to be alive and have so much support from friends, family, and strangers.
 As I try to recover I ask to please keep me in your prayers.
 I have to wear a neck brace for 3-4 weeks, an arm cast and I can barely walk for now.
 Thank you for all the love.
 I hope to be an inspiration to women and anyone involved in domestic violence.”

 Mori Gabriella Montgomery's friends and family are raising funds for her medical bills, and their goal is $3,000.
 If you are interested in donating, you can do so here.